 What makes Aussie beef so popular is its tender, delicious, and juicy flavor.
-The reason is that producers have invested a lot in pastures, genetics, and marketing.
+The reason for that is beef producers in Australia have invested a lot in pastures, genetics, and marketing.

 The Magic of Genetic Engineering

-Producers use techniques such as artificial insemination and embryo transfer to augment the quality of produce.
-The farmers select the males (bulls) based on visual appraisal, Estimated Breeding Values (EBVs), etc.
+Producers use genetic engineering techniques such as artificial insemination and embryo transfer to augment the quality of produce.
+The Australian farmers select the males (bulls) based on visual appraisal, Estimated Breeding Values (EBVs), etc.

 EBV provides reliable information on the bull’s traits based on the mother, father, and sibling traits.
 They then join the bulls to the cows.
-Depending on the region, they may be left to join for the whole year or 6-12 weeks.
+Depending on the region, the bulls and cows may be left to join for the whole year or 6-12 weeks.

 Robust Meat Grading System